WeaveTeam/WeaveJS/README.md

-# Weave 2.0
+# WeaveJS
-Web-based Analysis and Visualization Environment
+Web-based Analysis and Visualization Environment for HTML5

 #License
 MPL-2.0